tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 [iOS] enabling hot reloading never helped - use the fix above.

-all in all IDK why the error occurs and how to fix it in general.
+all in all IDK why this error occurs and how to fix it in general.

 **UPDATE**